 During our time together, we went for dinner.
 Because we discussed business strategy during dinner, I was able to write off the cost of that meal.
 Because you have to eat anyway, you can’t deduct 100% of the cost of the meal according to IRS rules.
 Only 50% is deductible.
 But I’ll take 50% over 0% any day!

 If you are traveling for pleasure but working along the way, freelancers may still have some write offs in your future.
 If you pay for a day pass to a co-working space, you can write it off.
 If you pay for a cup of coffee to have a place to work, you can write it off.
 After all, that cup of coffee also came with a table to work on and an internet connection.
 But if you are just watching cat videos on your laptop, Uncle Sam won’t let that write off slide.
 If you took the coffee to go, the tax man won’t let you off the hook.

 Remember, the overall rule is the primary purpose of what you’re doing.
 If your family comes along, their expenses are generally not deductible.
 If you are playing and having fun: not deductible.
 If it is all about business, then you can write it off.

 If it is Related to Business, You Can Write it Off!

-Whether you are at home or on the road, taking advantage of business write offs is an important part of your business financial management.
+Whether you are at home or on the road, taking advantage of business and freelancers write offs is an important part of your business financial management.
 Get educated about how business write offs work to ensure you keep as many dollars as possible.